vedantkarmarkar20-sys/verilog-projects/12. 32b ALU/README.md

 # 32-Bit ALU for RISC-V
-This project implements a 32-bit Arithmetic Logic Unit (ALU) designed for RISC-V. It serves as the main execution unit handling addition, subtraction, bitwise logic, shifts, and comparisons using a strictly combinational architecture.
+This project implements a 32-bit Arithmetic Logic Unit (ALU) designed for RISC-V. It serves as the main execution unit handling addition, subtraction, bitwise logic, shifts, and comparisons using a combinational architecture.

 ## Files Included
 * `ALU_32b.v`: ALU module.